-All communications received are securely stored.
+All communications sent through, either physical or electronic, are securely stored.

 Once verification processes are completed, TrustFactory Client Issuing CA shall retain all relevant information received in conformance with the requirements of the TrustFactory Privacy Policy and for a period of seven years after the expiry or revocation of the Certificate.